C4813/EVE-Trade-Tools-Price-Helper/README.md

 ## Production Notes

-- Use a real system cron to trigger `wp-cron.php` rather than relying on site traffic
+- Configure an external cron service to ping `/?ett_ph_run=TOKEN` every minute — the URL and token are shown in the Schedule tab
 - The external database should be dedicated to ETT data — the plugin does not modify or clean up external DB tables on uninstall
 - Re-run the Fuzzwork import after each new Fuzzwork static data dump is published
 - Re-run Generate TypeIDs after changing market group selection or after a Fuzzwork import